 On February 27, 2003, a state court of appeals in Houston rendered an opinion reversing the judgment against the Company and rendering judgment that the Three Cities take nothing by their claims.
 The court of appeals held that all of the Three Cities' claims were barred by the jury's finding of laches, a defense similar to the statute of limitations, due to the Three Cities' having unreasonably delayed bringing their claims during the more than 30 years since the alleged wrongs began.
 The court also held that the Three Cities were not entitled to recover any attorneys' fees.
 The Three Cities filed a petition for review to the Texas Supreme Court, which declined to hear the case.
 Thus, the Three Cities' claims have been finally resolved in the Company's favor, but the individual claims of the remaining 45 cities remain pending in the same court.
+There has been no activity in the claims of the 45 cities since the Texas Supreme Court dismissed the claims of the Three Cities.
 The Company does not expect the outcome of the remaining claims to have a material impact on its financial condition, results of operations or cash flows.